Travel the Oregon Trail

 Your students’ journey to Oregon begins in your classroom.
 First, your students will watch a short video (shown below) about the Five Big Questions of the Oregon Trail.
 They'll learn what the Oregon Trail was, when it happened, why immigrants faced such a dangerous journey, where they settled, and who were these immigrants.
 This video should be watched before the next activity.

 Next, they will work in small groups to pack their own wagon to head west.
-Teachers can download the “Pack Your Wagon” activity from this page.
-This activity includes three items.
+For this activity, you'll need the documents labeled "Section 4" and "Section 5".

-• First, it has a guide book for your students to learn what to pack on their trip.
+• Section 4 includes a guidebook for your students to learn what to pack on their trip.
 This guide was written by the museum, and is based on three original texts from the 1840s-1860s.
+There is also a vocabulary sheet included, if you would like your students to use it.

 The museum also offers actual cards and guide books that teachers from the Wyoming area can borrow for free!
-So, instead of printing and cutting out the cards, you can just swing by the museum and pick up high quality, physical cards and books!
-These are provided free of charge, but must be returned to the museum when your group joins us for your program.
+So, instead of printing out the cards, you can just swing by the museum and pick up high quality, physical cards and books!
+These are provided free of charge, but must be returned to the museum.
 Give our Curator of Education a call to reserve the cards at 307-286-8627.

-Whether you borrow or decks or download them… all of the information in this activity was painstakingly compiled from many different sources to be historically accurate!
+Whether you borrow our decks or download them… all of the information in this activity was painstakingly compiled from many different sources to be historically accurate!

 On our journey west, we will see many different human artifacts from this time period… along with some animal biofacts.
 Your students will see everything from christening gowns that are more than 150 years old, to a saw that used to amputate limbs on the frontier, to bear pelts, to hardtack, to pots and pans, to pioneer guns, and more!
 This program is sure to please teachers and students alike!